dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 8. Click `Set` > and in search type `Tnris` > click the `Breweries in Texas` webmap > click `OK` > `Save and Finish`.

 9. Congrats you just created your first native app with AppStudio.
-To view it, you can use AppStudio Player for ArcGIS in iOS or Android.
+To view it before you build the binaries for your plaform of choice you can use AppStudio Player for ArcGIS in iOS or Android.
 If you have a device that supports one of these operating systems go ahead and download it from the App Store or Google Play.

  * If you don't have an iOS or Android go to step 11.

 10. Open AppStudio Player and `Sign In` to view your apps.
 Select the app you just created and select `Yes` to download the selected app to your device.
 Once the download is complete click `OK`.
 Select the app again and you now have that app running in AppStudio Player.

-11. or [download the desktop version of AppStudio] (http://appstudio.arcgis.com/download.html).
+11. You can also view your application on your desktop before you build the binaries. [download the desktop version of AppStudio for your supported operating system] (http://appstudio.arcgis.com/download.html).